atomisthq/docs/docs/quick-starts/project-templates/cli/getting-started-with-the-cli.md

 output_root=/Users/russellmiles/atomist/output/
 ```

-You should set those paths to to where you want the CLI to work from.
-More will go in that file a little later on as we explore the functionality of the CLI.
+You should set those paths to to where you want the shell to work from.
+More will go in that file a little later on as we explore the functionality of the shell.

-### Running the CLI for the first time from Source
+### Running the Atomist Shell for the first time from Source

-Assuming for now that you're working with the CLI from source then the following command will get the CLI running:
+Assuming for now that you're working with the shell from source then the following command will get the shell running:

 ```
 > mvn compile exec:javaDexec.mainClass="com.atomist.projectoperation.cli.Main"